milancermak/cairopractice.com/_posts/2023-03-28-calling-contracts-using-dispatch.md

 tags: [starknet, cairo]
 ---

+*Deprecation notice: Since this post was published, Starknet and Cairo have evolved.
+As such, parts of the post might be obsolete.
+For the best, most up-to-date resources, please consult the [official Starknet documentation](https://docs.starknet.io/) and the [Cairo book](https://book.cairo-lang.org/).*

+Please refer

 A defining feature of programmable blockchains is the ability to call other contracts.
 Let's explore how to do this in Starknet using Cairo.

 We start by declaring an interface of the called contract by using the `#[abi]` attribute: